-Today, we’re giving a virtual high-five to a few bloggers who have created some awesome Valentine’s Day activities for kids that target a variety of motor, visual, and cognitive skills.
+Today, we’re giving a virtual high-five to a few bloggers who have created some awesome Valentine’s Day motor skills activities for kids that target a variety of motor, visual, and cognitive skills.
 These fun movement activities get our therapist stamp of approval for keeping kids active and engaged this Valentine’s Day! :)

 Crafts for Kids: Chalk Stencil Heart Collage – Buggy and Buddy